jradd/django-newproj-template/readme.md

 [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) configures postactivate and postdeactivate virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development so the ``--settings=`` flag doesn't need to be explicitly used.
 Something similar will need to be done in production.

-### You will be using PostgreSQL as your database.
+### You will be using PostgreSQL as your database and South for database migrations.

 This settings files in this template are explicitly configured to connect to a PostgreSQL server.